 One of the most respected orthopedic practices in the Midwest, OrthoIndy provides leading-edge bone, joint, spine, and muscle care from multiple locations through Central Indiana.
 Now, you can gain insight into the topics that concern you through their blog.
 There are nearly 450 pages of content, with more coming regularly, so you’re sure to find answers to your question, whether it’s How Do You Tell if a Wrist is Broken or Sprained? or How Much Should You Walk a Day?.

 Offering hundreds of articles, videos, and other resources, OrthoInfo was developed by the American Academy of Orthopaedic Surgeons to give patients and others all the information they need to make informed decisions about their health care.
 Visitors to the site will find in-depth information about symptoms, causes, treatment options, and the prevention of orthopedic problems.
 From rotator cuff tears to carpal tunnel syndrome, Preparing for Your Doctor Visit to Weight Loss and Joint Replacement, this site covers all the bases.

 When you’re properly informed about orthopedic surgery, it can make the procedure a lot less intimidating.
-Of course, no resources should become a substitute for the one-on-one advice your own physician provides, so don’t leave any of your questions or concerns unanswered.
-Also, be sure to follow our blog: we’ll keep you up-to-date on new orthopedic technologies, including our own BandGrip, an innovative and non-invasive new wound closure method designed for speed and ease of use.
-Ask your doctor about BandGrip before your surgery.
+Of course, no resource should become a substitute for the one-on-one advice your own physician provides, so don’t leave any of your questions or concerns unanswered.
+Also, be sure to ask your physician about BandGrip, an innovative and non-invasive new wound closure method designed to reduce scarring and infection, while improving ambulation.